fanlidublin/DaysInDublin/Daily_Proverb.md

 - There is no passion to be found playing small, in settling for a life that is less than the one you are capable of living.
 Nelson Mandela

 - What are the most powerful words in the universe?
 The ones you use to talk to yourself.
 Karen Salmansohn

+- Showing off is the fool's idea of glory.
+Bruce Lee